 Note #2: If you are impatient and want to see the shrimplets after hatching there is a way to do it.
 You need to turn off the light in the room.
 The aquarium lamp should be directed straight down from above so that the light will penetrate through the water column towards the bottom.
 Therefore, the floating shrimplets will have shadows and you can see them.
 Some people confuse baby shrimps with parasites and drain the allegedly “dirty” water.
 As a result, they remain without baby shrimps.

 After 60 days, shrimplets reach the juvenile stage.
 At this stage, it is not possible to distinguish male and female with the naked eye yet.

 The juvenile stage lasts around 15 days.
-At this time sex differences start to show itself clearly.
+At this time sex differences start to show themselves clearly.